 If you have a child who was previously enrolled with us, your registration fee may be waived.
-This is at the discretion of the office staff.
+This is at the discretion of the Director.

-The first month's tuition and the registration fee are due by drop-off the day child care begins.
+The first week's tuition and the registration fee are due by drop-off the day child care begins.
 Payment is required for us to begin providing childcare services.